 - Added a search box, but it's not working yet.
 Need to investigate.

 - More work on html, switched most pages to php.
 Official announcement posted to comp.os.cpm.

 - Cleaned up site styling; got every page on the same page, as it were.
 Look-n-feel should now be entirely consistent cross-site.

 2011 Sept.
 8

 - Domain name registered, site switched over.

 - Got a full mirror of CB Falconer's site, and updated links to Hal Bower.
 Updated Minor-CPM-2.iso.
 Thanks to Michael Finn for the leads and links.

 - Fixed mime-type issue preventing people from downloading the 7-zipped ISOs.
 Thanks to Henk Siewert for reporting the problem.

 2011 Sept.
 5

-- Currently, everything.
+- What's new?
+Currently, everything.
 Site's been online less than a week, still not officially announced, and I don't have a permanent domain for it yet.
 Working on it!